alanstevens/resume/README.md

 Thanks to [Bob Yexley](https://github.com/ryexley/resume) for showing me how to build my html from a json data file using handlebars.

 #### TODO
-maps placeholder doesn't render on mobile fix serif font in landing in IE
+maps marker doesn't render on mobile fix serif font in landing in IE
 fix font in contact textarea in IE
 fix the social ul on mobile
 request endorsements
 add a waypoint for bar graphs
-add an explanation of skills scores
 Make menu render with an opaque background on refresh
 split css into partials
 write honors